oopsmails/general-info/macOS-iOS/macOS-tips.md

 body: {}
 -----------------------
 ==> macos sleep time
-On your Mac, choose Apple menu > System Preferences, then click Energy Saver.
+On your Mac, chooseApplemenu > System Preferences, then click Energy Saver.

 ==> WIFI password,
-How to show a Wi-Fi password on macOS.
+How to show a Wi-FipasswordonmacOS.
 Step 1: Type Keychain Access into Spotlight search ( ) at the top-right menu bar.
-Step 2: In the sidebar, make sure you click on Passwords, then search for the network you want the password for and double click on it.
+Step 2: In the sidebar, make sure you click onPasswords, then search for the network you want thepasswordfor and double click on it.

-==> macbook black dot under icon
+==>macbook black dot under icon
 Press these three keys together: Option, Command, and Esc (Escape).

 -----------------

 ## windows keyboard on mac

 http://osxdaily.com/2018/01/31/use-windows-pc-keyboard-mac-remap-option-command-keys/